 Prepping the site

 The sequel sees you, an apprentice builder, fighting back against the Children of Hargon, a group of destruction-loving skeletons and monsters who seek to rid the world of all builders.
-Many will already know that the narrative, while charmingly written, is still just a regurgitation of Dragon Quest II, fit with the same exact twists, turns, and character reveals.
+Many will already know that the narrative, while charmingly written, is still largely a regurgitation of Dragon Quest II, fit with the same twists, turns, and character reveals.

 As was my feeling with the first Builders game, which cribbed its plot from the original Dragon Quest, I'd have much preferred a completely fresh tale with an all-new cast of characters.
 The decision to once again stick so closely to well-worn ground does this otherwise idiosyncratic series a disservice.